theAlgorithmist/Angular5-Server-Sent-Events/README.md

 This is an Angular CLI-generated project, so the client source code resides in the _src_ folder.

 Note: In past projects using _Material_, I added the custom theme _.scss_ file into the styles section inside _.angular-cli.json_.
-A lot of devs new to Angular do not even know that file exists, so I used a different approach in this demo.
+A lot of developers new to Angular do not even know that file exists, so I used a different approach in this demo.
 You should be able to deconstruct all styling from the main _styles.scss_ file in the _src_ folder.

 ## The Server